Bear Brook State Park: Description

 The park takes its name from Bear Brook, a stream which runs through the park.
 Its environment is that of the Northeastern coastal forests ecoregion.

 Amenities at Bear Brook include camp sites, a picnic area, over 40 mi of hiking trails, swimming and fishing ponds, archery range, camp store, a ball field, playground, bathhouse, shelters, picnic tables, canoe and rowboat rentals, and a physical fitness course.
 The park is home to the New Hampshire Snowmobile Museum, Old Allenstown Meeting House, and the Richard Diehl Civilian Conservation Corps (CCC) Museum, which are in historic buildings built by the Civilian Conservation Corps.

+History

+The park opened to the public in 1943, with The Boston Globe describing it as New Hampshire's "newest public recreation area."
+With about 7,000 acres in 1962, it was cited as the state's largest state park, with an estimated 143,230 visitors the previous summer.
+On 1 July of that year, stables opened at the park for trail riding.

+In the news

 In 1985 and 2000, the remains of a total of four female bodies, one adult and three children, were found in the park.
 In January 2017, a suspect in the case was identified as Terry Peder Rasmussen (also known by several aliases) who had died in prison in 2010.
 In June 2019, three of the bodies were identified.
 In September 2025, the identity of the fourth victim was confirmed.